 Michael White is currently the Associate Athletic Director for Communications at East Tennessee State University, and has worked at the institution for 13 years.
 During that time, White has overseen all responsibilities of the ETSU Athletic Media Relations office, including management of the Buccaneer Sports Network's radio and television coverage, administration of the program’s ETSUBucs.com website, and working as the primary liaison to all local, regional and national news outlets.

 White, who spent seven years as an award-winning sports editor at newspapers like the Bristol (Va.-Tenn.)
 Herald Courier and the Elizabethon (Tenn.)
 Star before coming to ETSU, is a 1996 graduate of Milligan College, where he played four seasons for the Buffaloes' baseball team.
 In addition, he earned his Masters degree in Business Administration from ETSU in the summer of 2008.

-In his time with the Buccaneer program, White has played a critical role in the launch of the Buccaneer Sports Network, helped direct four complete redesigns of the program's official athletic web site, and instituted more effective publishing schedules for the program's media guides and other printed materials.
-In addition to his daily duties, White has also acted as chair of the department's Culture of Excellence committee and Social Network Awareness Committee, served on the 2007 ETSU Football Task Force, and is currently a member of the athletic department's Alcohol Awareness Task Force.
-As a member of the ETSU Campus Communication Team, White also serves a wide variety of public relations roles on campus beyond his athletic department duties.
+Beyond his daily duties, White has also acted as chair of the department's Culture of Excellence committee and Social Network Awareness Committee, served on the 2007 ETSU Football Task Force, the President's Committee for 125, and has also been a member of the department's Alcohol Awareness Task Force.
+He is currently part of the Institutional Strategic Planning Committee, and as a member of the ETSU Campus Communication Team, he also serves in a wide variety of public relations roles across the campus and directly advises the university president.

 A native of Elizabethton and lifelong ETSU fan, White is married to Dr. Sherri L. Smith White.
-He has two children, a 1-year-old girl named Raina Grace and an 8-year-old boy named Jackson Lee.
+He has three children, an 1-year-old baby girl named Keagan Renee, a 4-year-old daughter named Raina Grace, and an 11-year-old boy named Jackson Lee.